 After covering the best 88-key and 49-key keyboards on the market, it is only natural that we write about the best 61 key MIDI controller as well.
 Internally, we call this the “Goldilocks Controller – it’s not as large and unwieldy as the 88-key variant, nor is it too small and unplayable like the 49-key controller.
-In other words, the 61 key MIDI controllers are just right.
-And in this guide, we’ll show you which is the best one you can buy for your money in 2019.
+In other words, the best 61 key MIDI keyboard is just right.
+And in this guide, we’ll show you which is the best one you can buy for your money in 2020.

 25, 32, 37, 49, 61, 76, 88.

 No, that’s not some cryptic Lost-like sequence of numbers; that’s the number of keys MIDI controllers are commonly available in.

 And among these, 32, 49, 61, and 88 key configurations remain the most popular.

 So much changes as you shift from one size to another.
 32 keyboards are small and thus, emphasize portability in their features.
 88 key keyboards are full-sized so focus a lot on replicating the piano experience.
 49 and 61 key controllers fall somewhere in between.

 The size of the keyboard doesn’t just impact how many octaves you have access to.
 It also impacts how much real estate the manufacturers have to add features and controls.
 A 32 key keyboard simply doesn’t have enough room to pack in more than 8 sets of pads and faders.
 On the best 61 key MIDI controller, however, you can pack in 16+ pads, 9 faders, dozens of buttons, and still have room to spare.